-The Shovel plugin allows you to reliably and continually move messages from a source in one broker to destination in another broker.
-A shovel behaves like a well-written client application in that it:
+Shovel plugin allows you to reliably and continually move messages from a source in one broker to destination in another broker.
+A shovel behaves like a well-written client application, that

 - · connects to it's source and destination broker - · consumes messages from the source queue - re-publishes messages to the destination if the messages match the routing key.